Skip to Main Content

 Introduction

 In Ohio the requirements to become a notary are now statewide.
-As of September 20, 2019, the Ohio Secretary of State's Office is the place to start your notary application.
+The Ohio Secretary of State's Office is the place to start your notary application.
 The Columbus Bar Association is a certified provider of notary education.
 This libguide will feature the CBA's services for Franklin County.

 Notary Application Process